pulsoned/yess/README.md

 Mostly, this program is an exercise in my basic understanding of C++ and Computer Systems, however it can (or will be able to) be used to successfully run working Y86 code.

-***When will the YESS be complete?***
+***Why is the program not open-source?***

-The YESS should be complete by the end of April at the latest.
+The YESS is not open source because it is a project completed for a class at Appalachian State University that is still a core part of the CS curriculum, therefore it cannot be open-source without violating ASU's Academic Integrity Code.

 Contribute
 ----------

-Contribution is currently not supported due to the YESS being in an unfinished state.
 Since the program is a project for an ongoing course, the code cannot be open-source without violating Appalachian State's Academic Integrity Code.
 However, you are more than welcome to contact me to report a bug at [pulsoned@appstate.edu](mailto:pulsoned@appstate.edu).

 How to use
 -------